tiagobalmeida/django-odata/README.rst

 Things this project will probably never support:
 OData V2/V3 as this requires implementing serialization into XML.
-V2 is also more complex than V4 in many ways.
+V2 is also more complex than V4 in some ways.

 Quick start for django users